California bans private prisons and immigrant detention centers

 "By ending the use of for-profit, private prisons and detention facilities, we are sending a powerful message that we vehemently oppose the practice of profiteering off the backs of Californians in custody, that we will stand up for the health, safety and welfare of our people, and that we are committed to humane treatment for all," Assemblyman Rob Bonta, an Oakland Democrat and the bill's lead author, said in a statement.

-The measure also bans privately run immigration detention centers, which house undocumented immigrants awaiting deportation hearings.
+The measure also bans privately-run immigration detention centers, which house illegal immigrants awaiting deportation hearings.
 Advocates and Democratic lawmakers have railed against using the facilities to hold immigrants, citing poor conditions.

 ELIZABETH WARREN CALLS TO BAN PRIVATELY RUN FEDERAL PRISONS

-A Homeland Security watchdog report found that immigrants were being crowded into cells, and that many had trouble accessing medical care, showers, clothes and mental health care.
+A Homeland Security watchdog report found that immigrants were being crowded into cells and many had trouble accessing medical care, showers, clothes and mental health care.

-Immigration and Customs Enforcement (ICE) currently houses 4,000 undocumented immigrants in four private detention facilities throughout the state.
-The agency did not respond to a Fox News request for comment on the new law.
+Immigration and Customs Enforcement (ICE) currently houses 4,000 illegal immigrants in four private detention facilities throughout the state.
 The largest facility, in Adelanto, has a temporary contract set to expire next year, along with another in Bakersfield.

 "Within the next one to five years, private immigration detention will be abolished for good in California," said Christina Fialho, co-founder of Freedom for Immigrants.